Lettuce vs Cabbage - Health impact and Nutrition Comparison

 Protein and Fats

-Cabbage contains almost double the amount of carbohydrates that lettuce does, with 5.8g of it per 100g.
-Both vegetables, but especially cabbages, are rich in dietary fiber, that makes up about 45% of total carbohydrates.
+Cabbage contains almost double the number of carbohydrates that lettuce does, with 5.8g per 100g.
+Both vegetables, but especially cabbages, are rich in dietary fiber, which makes up about 45% of total carbohydrates.

 The sugars found in lettuce are glucose and fructose.
 In addition to that, cabbage contains some sucrose and maltose.

-Cabbage, on the other hand, contains 4 times more of vitamin C and is also higher in vitamin B5, vitamin B6 and folate form of vitamin B9.
+On the other hand, cabbage contains four times more vitamin C and is also higher in vitamin B5, vitamin B6, and folate or vitamin B9.
 A 100g of cabbage contains 41% of the daily value of vitamin C.

-Both vegetables are completely absent in vitamin D, vitamin B12 and the folic form of vitamin B9.
+Both vegetables are entirely absent in vitamin D and vitamin B12.

-Lettuce is richer in minerals as well, being higher in iron, potassium, copper and phosphorus.
+Lettuce is richer in minerals, being higher in iron, potassium, copper, and phosphorus.

-Cabbage is richer in calcium and lower in sodium.
+Cabbage is richer in calcium but lower in sodium.

 Lettuce and cabbage contain equal amounts of magnesium and zinc.

 In general, vegetables tend to have a low glycemic index.
-Lettuce and cabbage are not exceptions to this rule.
+Lettuce and cabbage are no exceptions to this rule.

 The acidity of both lettuce and cabbage can vary depending on environmental conditions and changes among cultivars.
 Lettuce and cabbage are slightly acidic foods.